Download A Complete Cybersecurity Report

 - The University of Advancing Technology has one of the longest-running cybersecurity degrees in the Southwest.

 Cybersecurity Canyon is a group of industry leaders led by Ori Eisen, Joe Loomis, Sean Moshir, and Kyle Starkey that has decided to take up the challenge of finding and attracting talent to staff cybersecurity openings.
-They are committed to developing long-term solutions that nurture a vibrant local community of cybersecurity talent and entrepreneurs.
+They are committed to developing long-term solutions that nurture a vibrant local community of cybersecurity talent and entrepreneurs making it a top tech city for cybersecurity businesses to relocate to and even start operations.
 They believe that these efforts will turn the Phoenix Metro area into a hotbed of cyber talent.
 Additionally, the group hopes to foster new educational partnerships that help universities train job-ready students.

 Pipeline AZ is a strategic workforce platform that is revolutionizing the way students and job seekers connect their passions and experiences with rewarding opportunities.
 Through this platform, individual skills, interests, and experiences are matched with local companies’ skills and experience needs.
 These high-quality matches produce a stronger fit between employee and employer resulting in better retention rates and workforce satisfaction.
 Pipeline AZ gives the job seeker control of their own career pathway through tailored resources, personally curated information and customized opportunities.
 Pipeline AZ provides employers with a more efficient way to access regional talent on demand; educators with an avenue to improve their curriculum to match market needs; and talent with the resources needed to develop a more fulfilling career.